-There are only a few species of butterfly that we see in early spring and generally the earliest individuals seen each year are those that survive the winter by hibernating in their adult form.
+There are only a few species of British butterfly that we see in early spring and generally the earliest individuals seen each year are those that survive the winter by hibernating in their adult form.
 One butterfly which regularly over-winters in Britain is the small tortoiseshell.

 Growing flowers in our gardens is one thing but it takes a really environmentally-conscious gardener to provide the small tortoiseshell with its most desired plant, the stinging nettle which is the food-plant of its caterpillars.
 If you choose to grow nettles in your garden to support butterflies then a sunny spot is best.